perelloc/sensor-challenge/PITCHME.md

 @snap[west list-content-verbose text-gray]
 @ul[](false)
 - Sensors can have multiple channels, either to represent different axes of the same physical property
-- Sensor devices return results as @em[text-white](struct sensor_value). <br> This representation avoids use of floating point values as they may not be supported on certain setups.
+- Sensor devices return results as @em[text-white](struct sensor_value).

+This representation avoids use of floating point values as they may not be supported on certain setups.
 @ulend
 @snapend